British National (Overseas): A new UK visa route

 The main benefit of BN(O) citizenship is that it allows travel to the UK as a visitor for up to six months without having to obtain a visa in advance.
 Furthermore, BN(O) citizens aged 18-30 can apply for a temporary visa under the Tier 5 (Youth Mobility Scheme) to come to the UK to live and work for two years.

-The UK Government released a Policy Statement on 22 July 2020 which sets out a new immigration route for BN(O) citizens from Hong Kong.
+The UK Government released a Statement of Changes to the Immigration Rules on 22 October 2020 which sets out a new immigration route for BN(O) citizens from Hong Kong, and eligible family members, which will come into effect on 31 January 2020.

-In order to qualify for a BN(O) visa, the applicant and their dependants must:
+In order to qualify for a BN(O) visa, the applicant and their eligible dependants must:

 - demonstrate a commitment to learn English in the UK.
 Applicants will not be required to pass an English language test before applying for this visa;